Other than shooting a spectacular photo or creating an awesome design, saving your work in the right format is vital.

-When saving as a gif you can also save transparency in the image, which in web design means that images can be overlaid over other elements.
-It will not pick up semi transparent colours like a png file – you have to have fully transparent areas and opaque colours.
+When saving an image as a gif you can also save transparency in the image, which in web design means that images can be overlaid by other elements.
+It will not pick up semi-transparent colors like a png file, so you have to have fully transparent areas and opaque colors.

-Simple animations can also be saved as gifs, where 256 colours are available for each frame.
-In the latest versions of photoshop the whole animation and frame process can be completed from start to finish.
-To view the animation panel in photoshop go to: Window > Animation.
+Simple animations can also be saved as gifs, where 256 colors are available for each frame.
+In the latest versions of Photoshop, the whole animation and frame process can be completed from start to finish.

 You can view the animation frames (Timeline) in Photoshop by opening the Timeline panel from the top menu Window > Timeline.

 If you’re saving a logo for a website, png is your best option.
 PNG can be used for transparency where gif and jpeg can not.
 PNG format can preserve areas of color that are semi-transparent.